fawaz-dabbaghieh/bubble_gun/README.md

 ### Subcommand biggestcomp
-This subcommand separates the biggest component in the graph and output it.
+This subcommand separates the biggest component in the graph and outputs it.
 Example:

 `./main.py -g test_graph.gfa -k 41 biggestcomp biggest_comp.gfa`